UCSB-CS-RACELab/Roots-Diagnosis/README.md

 should also exist in the index.
 If the indices were created using the `setup_elasticsearch.sh` script, this should be taken care of.

+Here are the key points concerning the schema we have used in ElasticSearch:
+* All HTTP requests must have a unique ID (`request_id` in appscale-logs)
+* The SDK/PaaS kernel calls made by an HTTP request must carry the corresponding HTTP request ID (`requestId` in appscale-apicalls).
+* All events must be timestamped
+* Record HTTP method and URL path along with HTTP request metadata (`http_verb` and `http_request` in appscale-logs)

+Take the above factors into account when designing your data collection and storage layers.

 ### Changing the ElasticSearch Attribute Names
 It is possible to configure the attribute/field names via the data store configuration.
 For instance, suppose you want to change the attribute names of the appscale-logs index.